In this module I will provide an overview of the course, and participants will take a pre-instruction assessment.

 As someone who has been able to significantly impact positive change for Hispanic students in terms of college readiness, Superintendent Dr. Jennifer Herrera, will address issues of equity and access within public education.
 As social, racial, and generational paradigms are shifting, "Dr. J"--as her students call her--will share her insight as to where we're headed and strategies to best navigate the uncharted territory ahead for public education.

-Today's educators are burning out at alarming rates, but this trend can be reversed by transforming your school culture.
-If you want a free consultation about what can be done to transform the culture in your school or district, fill out the form below and a member of my team will be in touch.
+Today's educators and students are reporting feeling pressured, exhausted, and burned out.
+This trend can be reversed by investing in your most important resource...the potential of your people.
+If you want a free consultation about how you can take the lead on changing the culture in your school or district, fill out the form below and a member of my team will be in touch.